On the coupling of Galilean-invariant field theories to curved spacetime: Galilean boosts from null reductions

 We now have an algorithm to determine $U(1)$ and Milne-invariant tensors via the null reduction.
 With this technology, there is a toy problem we can efficiently attack: namely, imagine promoting (a subset of) the Newton-Cartan data to be dynamical fields, and writing down the most general low-derivative effective field theory that describes their dynamics.
-The two cases we consider are to let $A_{\mu}$ be dynamical, or to let all of the Newton-Cartan data $(n_{\mu},h^{\mu\nu},v^{\mu},A_{\mu})$ be dynamical.
-The first case corresponds to Galilean-invariant ``electromagnetism'' and the second to Galilean-invariant gravitation.
+Suppose we let the Newton-Cartan data $(n_{\mu},h^{\mu\nu},v^{\mu},A_{\mu})$ be dynamical.
+This would be a sort of Galilean-invariant gravitation.

 To our knowledge, there are a variety of papers which study this toy problem, none of which derives field equations from the most general two-derivative action consistent with the symmetries of the problem.
-It seems that the reason for this oversight is that most of the literature on this (admittedly obscure) subject regards a particular set of field equations (known as Newton's field equations as in~\cite{Duval:1984cj}) as fundamental, rather than effective field theory.
-Since we have the technology, we will take a brief detour and clarify this business.
+It seems that the reason for this oversight is that most of the literature on this subject is focused on Newtonian gravity, rather than effective field theory.
+The equations of motion we find below do not yield Newtonian gravity.